-The soils associated with this ecological site are very deep and formed in alluvium derived from granite and gneiss.
-Surface textures are sand, loamy sand and gravelly loamy sand, with gravelly loamy sand, sandy loam and gravelly sandy loam beneath.
-For rock fragments less than 3 inches in diameter, the percent surface cover is 15 to 40 percent, with no larger fragments typically present.
-Subsurface volume of rock fragments less than 3 inches in diameter ranges from 1 to 20 percent, and larger fragments range from 0 to 3 percent (subsurface fragments by volume for a depth of 0 to 59 inches).
-Soils are well drained, and permeability is moderately rapid.
+The soils associated with this ecological site are deep to very deep and formed in alluvium derived from granite, granitoid and/or gneiss .
+Surface textures are sand, coarse sand and loamy sand, with gravelly sand, sand, loamy sand and sandy loam beneath.
+For rock fragments less than 3 inches in diameter, the percent surface cover is 40 to 80 percent, and larger fragments range from 0 to 1 percent.
+Subsurface volume of rock fragments less than 3 inches in diameter ranges from 2 to 22 percent, and larger fragments range from 0 to 1 percent (subsurface fragments by volume for a depth of 0 to 59 inches).
+Soils are well to somewhat excessively drained, and permeability is moderate to rapid.

-This ecological site is associated with the following soil series: Jumborox (coarse-loamy, mixed, superactive, thermic Typic Haplargids) and Nasagold (coarse-loamy, mixed, superactive, thermic Typic Haplocambids).
+This ecological site is associated with the following soil series: Morongo (mixed, thermic Typic Torripsamments), Burntshack (loamy, mixed, superactive, thermic Arenic Haplargids), and Yander (mixed, thermic Typic Torripsamments), and a minor component of Arizo (sandy-skeletal, mixed, thermic Typic Torriorthents).